eeeschwartz/next/lexingtonky.gov.md

 * Perform analysis to understand the current site and ways it can likely be improved.
 * Set initial key performance indicators (KPIs) for the next phase.
-* Define a set of activites for the next phase.
+* Define a set of activities for the next phase.
 * Form the team necessary to continue.
 * About two months long.

 ##### Initial Key Performance Idiciators (KPIs) for LexingtonKY.gov

 Based on our analysis, we have a few initial KPIs.
-These may change as we gain insight into the project but these are good starting points:
+These may change as we gain insight but these are good starting points:

 * Lower the bounce rate, or number of times that people encounter a page and immediately leave it.
 * Lower the quantity of in-site searches (aside from the ones that start from the home page).
 In-site searches usually indicate that a user expected to find certain information but did not.